jeremyjung/react-auth-demo/README.md

 This is a simple example of authentication using React with a json-server backend.
 The application presents a login page as well as both public and protected routes.
 The main purpose of this application is to demonstrate a basic login flow and how to restrict routes or change data based on the logged in user.

 This app stores a list of games.
-1. Anonymous users are allowed to view the list of games.
+1. Anonymous users are allowed to view the home, about, and login pages.
-2. Normal users are also allowed to access the "protected" route.
+2. Normal users are also allowed to access the games route.
 3. Admin users are allowed to create or delete games.

 ### Running locally